Prince William & Kate Middleton’s Plane Hits Scary Lightning Storm During Pakistan Tour

-Prince William and his wife, the Duchess of Cambridge, Kate Middleton experienced a frightening event as the couple was passengers in a Royal Air Force jet that was attempting to land when the aircraft was involved in a lightning storm, forcing the plane to circle for two hours.
+Prince William and his wife, Kate Middleton, Duchess of Cambridge experienced a frightening event as they traveled in a Royal Air Force jet that was attempting to land when the aircraft was involved in a lightning storm, forcing the plane to circle for two hours.

-According to a report published by USA Today, the couple was traveling on an RAF jet and departed Lahore, Pakistan in the evening but ran into a fierce storm as the plane tried to land in Islamabad, where the couple had been staying since the beginning of their tour on Monday, October 14.
+According to a report published by USA Today, the couple departed from Lahore, Pakistan in the evening but ran into a fierce storm as the plane tried to land in Islamabad, where the couple had been staying since the beginning of their tour on Monday, October 14.

 “Despite the best efforts of the pilot to land the RAF Voyager at two different airports, the plane had to turn back to Lahore.
 The flight was meant to take about 25 minutes, but the plane was in the air for two hours,” reported People Magazine.